Learning directed acyclic graphs based on sparsest permutations: Effects of inferring CI relations from data

-More general distributional results on $\hat{\rho}$ can be found in~\cite{Drton_Perlman}.
+More general distributional results on sample partial correlations can be found in \citep{Drton_Perlman}.
 So, for $n$ sufficiently large it holds with high probability that $|\hat{\rho}_{jk\mid S} - \rho_{jk\mid S}|\leq \epsilon$.
-Using the sample partial correlations $\hat{\rho}_{jk\mid S}$ for hypothesis testing, we can build a sequence of correlation hypothesis tests $\phi^{\lambda}_n : \chi^n \rightarrow \{0, 1\}$ such that the inferred CI relations equal the CI relations in $\Omega_{\lambda}(\mathbb{P})$ with probability approaching $1$.
+Using the sample partial correlations $\hat{\rho}_{jk\mid S}$ for hypothesis testing, we can build a sequence of correlation hypothesis tests such that the inferred CI relations equal the CI relations in $\Omega_{\lambda}(\mathbb{P})$ with probability approaching $1$.
 By applying the $\lambda$-strong SMR assumption, the SP algorithm recovers $\mathcal{M}(G^*)$ with probability approaching $1$.
-Hence the SP algorithm is uniformly consistent. \end{proof} Theorem~\ref{LemConsistency} ensures that the SP algorithm is uniformly consistent under the $\lambda$-strong SMR assumption which is strictly weaker than the $\lambda$-strong faithfulness assumption.
+Hence the SP algorithm is uniformly consistent. \end{proof}

+We end this section by analyzing the consequences of type-I and type-II error rates of the CI tests for the SP algorithm.
+Note that a \mbox{type-I} error corresponds to missing a CI relation, whereas a type-II error corresponds to adding a CI relation.
+In order to contrast the sample setting from the oracle setting considered in~Section~\ref{SecMain}, we denote the estimated DAG by $\hat{G}$.
+The following theorem shows that if the type-II errors outweigh the type-I errors, then the SP algorithm performs at least as well as the SGS algorithm in terms of recovering the skeleton of $G^*$.